radicalgeek/pg_analyser/README.md

 http://localhost:8001/api/v1/namespaces/your_namespace/services/pg-analyser-service:80/proxy/

 ```
-make sure you replace `your_namespace` with the actual namespace of the deployment
+Make sure you replace `your_namespace` with the actual namespace of the deployment.
+You

 ### Environment variables.